 Fifth Street Management is a registered investment adviser under the Investment Advisers Act of 1940, that is partially and indirectly owned by FSAM.
-The Company has entered into the Investment Advisory Agreement with Fifth Street Management and Fifth Street Management currently serves as FSC's investment adviser.
+FSC has entered into an investment advisory agreement with Fifth Street Management, and Fifth Street Management currently serves as FSC's investment adviser.